jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.47 Negate

-Changes the sign of values in a raster or the 0-1 values of a Boolean raster..
+Changes the sign of values in a raster or the 0-1 values of a Boolean raster.

 *Parameters*: